 watercolor on paper, c.
 1945

-The History Center currently owns about 90 works by artists who lived and/or worked in the area.
+The History Center currently owns over 100 works by artists who lived and/or worked in the area.
 Some are major works by well-known artists; others are great examples of lesser-known creators.
-The History Center, through donations, has made sure that all works on display have been cleaned and restored, and that works we acquire which are in need of care or restoration are prioritized for appropriate work.
+The History Center, through contributions, has made sure that all works on display have been cleaned and restored, and that works we acquire which are in need of care or restoration are prioritized for appropriate work.

 Though there is no acquisition budget, the collection continues to grow as a result of the support of very generous donors who understand the importance of preserving this medium of our history.

-A public gallery is maintained at the Old School House in Douglas where part of the collection is on exhibit for viewing.
-The gallery is "rehung" periodically and the works are rotated so that the collection receives maximum exposure.
+A public gallery is maintained at the Old School House in Douglas where a portion of the collection is on exhibit for viewing.
+The gallery is "rehung" periodically and the works are rotated so that this collection receives maximum exposure.
 During the Summer season, the gallery is open during public hours at the Old School House.

 For more information, please contact Ken Kutzel, Art Collection Manager, by email.